Tuition, Billing and Financial Aid FAQs

 How do I determine full-time, part-time, or half-time enrollment in this program?

-Students enrolled in at least 3-4 credits per quarter are considered full-time.
-Students enrolled in 2 credits per quarter are considered half-time.
+Students enrolled in at least 3-4 courses per quarter are considered full-time.
+Students enrolled in 2 courses per quarter are considered half-time.

 What are private loans?

 Private education loans, also known as alternative loans, are offered by private lenders to help students bridge the gap between the cost of education and the amount the government allows you to borrow in federal loans.
 Lenders offer private educational loans with different rates, fees, repayment terms, and approval requirements.